 The extensive network of footpaths created at Craigengillan offers wonderful opportunities for walkers of all ages and fitness.
-The paths pass through natural habitats rich in wildlife and archaeological interest to spectacular places including Dalcairnie Falls and the famous Ness Glen.
+The paths pass through natural habitats rich in wildlife and archaeological interest spectacular places including Dalcairney Falls and the famous Ness Glen.

-The Craigengillan path network connects with Dalmellington's Doon Valley Museum and the paths around the village of Straiton.
+The Craigengillan path network connects with Dalmellington's village centre and the paths around the village of Straiton.